vitaminjs/vitamin/README.md

 #### 3 - Update
 The `save` method may also be used to update a single model that already exists in the database.
+To update a model, you should retrieve it, set any attributes you wish to update, and then call the `save` method.
 ```js
 // post model is retrieved from `posts` table
 // then we modify the status attribute and save it